Attend

 Can I attend the bootcamp virtually?

-The Introduction to HPC Bootcamp is an in-person event, and therefore there is no virtual or remote attendance option available.
+The Introduction to HPC Bootcamp is an in-person event.
+There are no virtual or remote attendance options available.
+However, bootcamp materials and recordings will be made publicly available after the bootcamp has ended.

 Are meals and lodging included?

-Yes, all meals and lodging throughout the bootcamp will be provided at the Q Center.
+Yes, all meals as listed on the agenda and lodging will be provided at the Q Center.

 Is there a dress code?